Asaf-ud-Daula: Architectural and other contribution

 Nawab Asaf-ud-Dowlah is considered the architect general of Lucknow.
 With the ambition to outshine the splendour of Mughal architecture, he built a number of monuments and developed the city of Lucknow into an architectural marvel.
-Several of the buildings survive today, including the famed Asafi Imambara which attracts tourists even today, and the Qaisar Bagh area of downtown Lucknow where thousands live in resurrected buildings.
+Several of the buildings surviving today, include the famed Asafi Imambara, which attracts tourists even today, and the Qaisar Bagh area of the downtown Lucknow where thousands live in resurrected buildings.

 The Asafi Imambara is a famed vaulted structure surrounded by beautiful gardens, which the Nawab started as a charitable project to generate employment during the famine of 1784.
 In that famine even the nobles were reduced to penury.
 It is said that Nawab Asaf employed over 20,000 people for the project (including commoners and noblemen), which was neither a masjid nor a mausoleum (contrary to the popular contemporary norms of buildings).
 The Nawab's sensitivity towards preserving the reputation of the upper class is demonstrated in the story of the construction of Imambara.
 During daytime, common citizens employed on the project would construct the building.
 On the night of every fourth day, the noble and upper-class people were employed in secret to demolish the structure built, an effort for which they received payment.
-Thus their dignity was preserved.
+Thus, their dignity was preserved.

 The Nawab became so famous for his generosity that it is still a well-known saying in Lucknow that "he who does not receive (livelihood) from the Ali-Moula, will receive it from Asaf-ud-Doula" (Jisko na de Moula, usko de Asaf-ud-Doula).

 Rumi Darwaza (Turkish Gate)

-The Rumi Darwaza, which stands sixty feet tall, was modeled (1784) after the Sublime Porte (Bab-iHümayun) in Istanbul, is one of the very important examples of the exchange between the two cultures.
+The Rumi Darwaza, which stands sixty feet tall, modeled (1784) after the Sublime Porte (Bab-iHümayun) in Istanbul, is one of the most important examples of the exchange between the two cultures.